Books represent large undertakings. The writing

 create his recently published book, For

-.
+the Love of Rivers.
 Staying true to his scientific background, yet

 venturing into the connection between nature and emotion, Fausch offers his